-EEA DRSPs authorised under MIFID currently operating in the UK, or EEA DRSPs authorised under MIFID seeking to operate in the UK for the first time, will need to let us know if they intend to provide a service to operate in the UK after exit day.
+EEA DRSPs authorised under MIFID currently operating in the UK, or EEA DRSPs authorised under MIFID seeking to operate in the UK for the first time, will need to let us know 30 working days before exit day that they intend to provide a service to operate in the UK after Brexit.

 This temporary authorisation will last for up to 1 year from exit day.
-We expect firms in the regime to follow the requirements in the Data Reporting Services Regulations 2017 and relevant provisions of the FCA Handbook.
+We expect EEA DRSPs in the regime to follow the requirements in the Data Reporting Services Regulations 2017 (DRS Regs) and relevant provisions of the FCA Handbook.

 EEA DRSPs authorised under MIFID providing a data reporting service in the UK that requires connecting to our system for the first time under the temporary authorisation regime, will need to on-board to our Market Data Processor (MDP) system and pay the applicable fee.

 MDP conformance testing can take between 6-8 weeks subject to an entity’s onboarding requirements.
 Read our information on our MDP on-boarding process.
 Any questions in relation to the MDP on-boarding process should be sent to [email protected].

 EEA DRSPs authorised under MIFID that have on-boarded to our MDP system currently providing one data reporting service in the UK, will need to conformance test if they are going to provide an additional data reporting service and submit a new market data type.
 For example, this would include an EEA DRSP that is providing the service of an approved reporting mechanism (ARM), and now wishes to provide the service of an approved publication arrangement (APA), where it is authorised to do so by its home state regulator.